pluma/assimilate/README.md

 If `target` is null or undefined, a new object will be used instead.
 If any of the sources are null or undefined, they will be skipped.

+This function is the equivalent of `assimilate.withStrategy('default')`.

-## assimilate.withStrategy(strategy, [copyInherited]):Function
+## assimilate.withStrategy(strategy):Function

 Returns a variant of `assimilate` that uses the given strategy for copying/merging properties.

 If `strategy` is set to a string, it must be a case-insensitive match against a strategy in `assimilate.strategies` (see below).
-Otherwise it must be a function that accepts a `target`, `source` and `key` value and performs a copy or merge on the `target` object.
+Otherwise it must be an object with a method `keysFn` that accepts an object and returns an array of property names, and a method `copyFn` that accepts a `target`, `key` and `source` value and performs a copy or merge on the `target` object.

-If `copyInherited` is set to a value that is equal to `true`, properties of the sources' prototypes will be copied in addition to their own properties.

 ## assimilate.strategies